 \section{Introduction}

-Prototypical self-supervised learning (SSL) \citep{dinov3, caron2021emerging} have come to rival the effectiveness of language-supervised alternatives in representation learning \citep{fan2025webdino}.
-Yet recent work has demonstrated that many prototypical SSL approaches suffer from a phenomenon known as \textit{partial prototype collapse}, in which multiple prototypes converge to indistinguishable representations \citep{govindarajan2023dino, Govindarajan_2024_BMVC}.
+Prototypical self-supervised learning (SSL) frameworks~\citep{dinov3, caron2021emerging} in the image domain have come to rival the effectiveness of language-supervised alternatives in representation learning \citep{fan2025webdino}.
+In these frameworks, prototypes are learnable vectors that act as cluster anchors, guiding learning so that samples organize into semantically coherent regions of the embedding space.
+However, recent work has demonstrated that many prototypical SSL approaches suffer from a phenomenon known as \textit{partial prototype collapse} (formal definition in Def.~\ref{def:partial_collapse}), in which multiple prototypes converge to indistinguishable representations \citep{govindarajan2023dino, Govindarajan_2024_BMVC}.
 This phenomenon could explain why over-parameterizing the number of prototypes used has been a popular choice to improve performance in recent prototypical frameworks \citep{venkataramanan2025franca,oquab2024dinov,dinov3}.

 Our experiments show that the practice of \textit{jointly optimizing} the encoder and prototypes contributes to this collapse.
 The intuition is that joint optimization drives prototypes towards redundant representations early in training by exploiting shortcuts that minimize the loss at the cost of diverse and semantically meaningful representations.
-This leads to prototype over-parametrization; an expensive solution that mitigates symptoms without directly addressing the underlying issues~\citep{venkataramanan2025franca,oquab2024dinov,dinov3} while impeding a model's ability to learn stronger representations and diminishing robustness to imbalanced data distributions~\citep{Govindarajan_2024_BMVC,wen2024makes}.
+This encourages the use of larger prototype sets; an expensive solution that mitigates symptoms without directly addressing the underlying issues~\citep{venkataramanan2025franca,oquab2024dinov,dinov3} while impeding a model's ability to learn stronger representations and diminishing robustness to imbalanced data distributions~\citep{Govindarajan_2024_BMVC,wen2024makes}.